-Copper production in 2015 included 2.8 million pounds (2014: 2.1 million pounds) of copper produced and sold pursuant to MVC's agreement with Compañia Minera Maricunga ("Maricunga"), under which MVC tolled Maricunga's by-product copper concentrate, dried the material and delivered blended concentrates through its tolling contract with DET.
+In 2016, MVC produced 56.8 million pounds of copper, 52% higher than the 37.3 million pounds produced in 2015.
+2016 copper production included 32.7 million pounds from Cauquenes, 21.1 million pounds from fresh tailings and 3.0 million pounds from a tolling contract with Compañia Minera Maricunga ("Maricunga"), under which MVC tolled Maricunga's by-product copper concentrate, dried the material and delivered blended concentrates through its tolling contract with DET.